Category Archives: Uncategorized

 What is Included with this Number Prefixes Unit?

 This Number Prefix Unit includes detailed lesson plans and 5 days of activities.
 The Lesson Plans include Background Information, Prep Steps, and clear suggestions for teaching each lesson.
+All you have to do is print and teach!
+You will love how easy this is to prep and your students will love the engaging activities.

 The unit opens with a silly story that will get your students giggling as they read and discover words using prefixes in context.
 Activities include a sorting activity, Would you Rather Task Cards, three student printable practice sheets, one student reference sheet, a review activity called Beat the Clock and an assessment.
 And of course, there are Answer Keys and Lesson Plans to support you.